MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-project-budget.md

      - Select **+ New Project Budget Line** if you wish to create additional budget lines.
      - The grid and values are editable until the project budget is **Submitted for approval**.

-For information about creating cost budget lines, see **Project budget line – Time, Material, Expense**.
+For information about creating cost budget lines, see [Project budget line – Time, Material, Expense](project-budget-line.md).

 Only one cost and one revenue budget can be created for a project.